 Anne-Sophie Olsen only writes poems as short as her attention span

 Griffin Plaag is a novelist, poet, and songwriter from Boston, Massachusetts.
-For the last several years, his work has been concerned with themes of class, wealth, race, and climate in New England and the American South.
+His work is concerned with themes of class, wealth, and climate in New England and the American South.
 He received a BA in English and History from Brown University in 2020.
 He is a baseball enthusiast and, fumblingly, a proponent of anarchy.

 Angelica Ramos is a writer from Whitehall, Pennsylvania.
 Her work can be found in The Santa Fe Writer’s Project Quarterly, La Scrittrice and The Wellington Street Review.
 She enjoys hot tea, Star Wars binging and being a dog mom.

 Emmy Ritchey is a fiction writer from Pittsburgh, Pennsylvania.
 She received her B.A. in English from Colgate University in Hamilton, New York in 2020.
 Her current fiction circles ideas of place and gender.

 Laura Schmitt is a fiction writer from Green Bay, Wisconsin.
-Currently, her short stories explore life in the Midwest and themes of class, womanhood, loneliness, and social mobility.
 She received a BA in Journalism from the University of Wisconsin-Madison and is currently at work on a collection of linked short stories set in the Midwest.
 She was the winner of the 2021 Mendocino Coast Writers’ Conference Short Fiction Contest, and her work has appeared in Grist.
 Outside of fiction, her primary interests include Broadway musicals and soups.

 Cameron Vanderwerf was born and raised in Boston, and then he lived in Chicago for a while.
 He writes fiction.